nice to “meet” you!

 I’m a wife, mom, daughter, and sister.
 Although our nest is emptying out, I’m still “momma cat” to our two Siberian Forest cats.

-Though I’m a survivor of sibling suicide and breast implant illness, both experiences remind me to fully embrace life every single day.
+Though I’m a survivor of sibling suicide and someone familiar with chronic pain, both experiences remind me to fully embrace life every single day.

-Amanda Savage Brown, Ph.D., LCSW is a torchbearer for women who want mental liberation from painful pasts, feared futures, and socially-learned rulebooks.
+Amanda Savage Brown, Ph.D., LCSW is a torchbearer for those seeking mental liberation from painful pasts, feared futures, and socially-learned rulebooks.
 In 1999, she earned a Ph.D. in genetics.
 She then worked for over a decade as an officer in the United States Public Health Service.
 In 2013, she earned a clinically-focused MSW.
-She now owns a private practice where she offers psychotherapy and health coaching.
+She now owns a private psychotherapy practice.